adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/01-quick-start.md

 - The code examples are in TypeScript, so we expect you to have some familarity with it.

 [note]
-The core of the framework under the preview release is quite stable and ready for production use.
+The core of the framework is under the preview release is quite stable and ready for production use.
 It's just that some of the old AdonisJS packages are not migrated to work with new core.
 [/note]

 ## Creating a New Project